-WHITGIFT ALMSHOUSES.
-HOSPITAL OF THE HOLY TRIN-ITY, NORTH END (GRADE I) 6.2.3 The two storey Almshouses, founded by Archbishop Whitgift for the use and benefit for the poor and originally constructed 1596-9, are Croydon's most historically and architecturally significant secular building.
+WHITGIFT ALMSHOUSES, HOSPITAL OF THE HOLY TRINITY, NORTH END (GRADE I)

+6.2.3 The two storey Almshouses, founded by Archbishop Whitgift for the benefit of the poor, originally constructed 1596-9. are of outstanding national historical and architectural significance.
 The Almshouses are built in red brick with stone dressings and tiled roofs and stone mullioned windows.
-The central stonecapped gatehouse is three storeys, with a round-arched doorway with pilasters.
+The central stone-capped gatehouse is three storeys, with a roundarched doorway with pilasters.
 The chapel is located in the north east corner.
-The almshouses were extensively restored in 1860 by William Butterfield, the upper parts of the North End front and the chimneystacks date from this time.
+The almshouses were extensively restored in 1860 by William Butterfield; the upper parts of the North End front and the chimnevstacks date from this time.

-SURREY STREET PUMPING STATION (GRADE II)
+SURREY STREET PUMPING STATION (GRADE II) 6.2.4 The Surrey Street Pumping Station was built in four phases between 1851 -1912, including

-6.2.4 The Surrey Street Pumping Station was built in four phases between 1851 -1912, including the 1862 engine house by C Baldwin Latham that faces Exchange Square in castellated Gothic style stock brick with polychromatic decoration.
+The late-16th century Whitgift Almshouses on the corner of North End and George Street, Grade I listed the 1862 engine house by C Baldwin Latham that faces Exchange Square in castellated Gothic style stock brick with polychromatic decoration.
 It is now the prominent centrepiece to Exchange Square.